splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 In the bottom chart, you can see the usage per category for the current period (shown in the drop-down box on the top right of the chart).

-The blue line marked **Average Usage** indicates what Observability Cloud will use to calculate your average usage for the current billing period.
+The blue line marked **Average Usage** indicates what Observability Cloud will use to calculate your average usage for the current Subscription Usage Period.

 ![Billing and Usage-Bottom](../../../images/usage-trends.png)